harmony-one/snapshot-spaces/ONERuDAO/readme(question).txt

-- add 8 new goveernors to the one-ru-dao to the exisiting one;
+- add 8 new governors to the one-ru-dao snapshot section;
 - update a logo for the one-ru-dao voting space;